G1-H25/Backend/README.md

     ├── docs                    # Documents gathered under one folder ├── GpsApp                  # Application
-    ├── GpsApp.Tests            # Tests for application (integration and unit tests) ├── scripts                 # Scripts for database creation ├── .gitattributes          # NO CLUE Wilmer??
-Does something with Shell files???
-    ├── .gitignore              # Configuration for what files to exclude on GitHub ├── .sqlfluff               # Linter for .sql files ├── Backend.sln             # Solution for application
+    ├── GpsApp.Tests            # Tests for application (integration and unit tests) ├── scripts                 # Scripts for sql queries ├── .gitattributes          # Config for how certain files are encoded ├── .gitignore              # Config for what files to exclude on GitHub ├── .sqlfluff               # Linter for .sql files ├── Backend.sln             # Solution for application
     ├── docker-compose.yml      # Docker-compose to set up a local testing environment